Yashaswini-Singh02/PayWage/README.md

 # Features
 - Organisations can manage their employees, their professional and payroll details.
 - Organisation can pay their employees with just one click after connecting the hardware key.
-- People who own multiple organisations can manage them all from one place.
+- Meeting handling and calendar settings for organisations and employees

 # 🧠 Knowledge Primer